miso-lims/miso-lims/docs/user_manual/type_data.md

 show up in the sample type options when creating or editing samples, unless the samples being edited have already used that sample type.
 Sample types can always be unarchived if they are needed in the future.

-The Sample Types list page shows all of the available options and offers controls for MISO administrators to modify them.
-To get to this page, click "Sample Types" in the Misc list in the navigation menu.

-To add new sample types, click the “Add” button in the toolbar at the top of the Sample Types list.
-In the dialog, enter the quantity of sample types that you would like to create, and click the “Create” button.
-This will take you to the bulk Create Sample Types page.
-Enter the names you’d like for the new tissue materials, and click the “Save” button at the top right to confirm.

-To edit existing materials, go to the Sample Types list page, check the checkboxes beside the types you would like to edit, and click the “Edit” button in the toolbar at the top of the table.
-This will bring you to the bulk Edit Sample Types page, which is identical to the Create Sample Types page mentioned above.
-Here, you can modify sample type names and archive or unarchive them.
-You will not be able to modify a sample type name if that sample type is already in use.

-MISO administrators can also delete sample types.
-To do so, go to the Sample Types list page, check the checkboxes beside the types you would like to delete, and click the “Delete” button in the toolbar at the top of the table.
-You will only be allowed to delete a sample type if the option has not been used by any existing samples.
+MISO administrators can add, edit, and delete sample types using the standard interface.
+Sample types can be set as archived on the bulk Create or Edit page.
+A sample type can only be deleted if the option has not been used by any existing samples.

 {% include userman-toplink.md %}